jonatas/fast/README.md

 ## Fast.search

-Search allows you to go search the entire AST, collecting nodes that matcha given expression.
+Search allows you to go search the entire AST, collecting nodes that matches given expression.
 Any matching node is then returned:

 ```ruby